 Microsoft Office is the most commonly used software to create online documents, spreadsheets, or presentations; to compose emails or convert information into HTML.
 Ensuring the information we create in Microsoft Office is fully optimised for accessibility is an essential ingredient for a sustainable accessibility strategy.
 This advanced course will teach the skills needed to create accessible Word documents, Excel workbooks, PowerPoint presentations and Outlook emails.

-Developed in accordance with WCAG 2.1 and best practices cultivated by our team of experts, this workshop supports inclusive design in alignment with the Australian Government’s Digital Service Standard.
+Developed in accordance with WCAG 2.1 and best practices cultivated by our team of experts, our training supports inclusive design in alignment with the Australian Government’s Digital Service Standard.

 This highly comprehensive course is designed for users who have a basic knowledge of Microsoft Office Suite and want to advance their skills – no prior knowledge of accessibility is required.
 Taught using Microsoft Office 2016 on PC, those who use a different version of Office (especially 2010, 2013 or Office 365) are encouraged to attend as the learning outcomes will be the same.

 We’ll teach you how to ensure your digital communications are accessible to everyone.
 Plus, you’ll gain free access to our Document Accessibility Toolbar (DAT) eLearning module!

 Our virtual training is live and interactive with an experienced instructor, and runs as 2 hour sessions over a 4 week period.

 Each attendee requires access to a desktop or laptop computer with a good internet connection, and either a headset or microphone and speakers.
 Instructions for Zoom will be sent with the invitation.
 You will receive a copy of the handbook and instructions via email prior to the first training session.